Brunswick Heads Nature Reserve gets family-friendly with alcohol-free days

 "The reserve is a breeding site for critically endangered beach-nesting shorebirds and protects coastal rainforest, an endangered ecological community," Ms Walker said.

-For further information visit National Parks and Wildlife Service - Brunswick Heads Nature Reserve
+For further information on Brunswick Heads Nature Reserve, visit: Brunswick Heads Nature Reserve